octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 - Optionally launch the npm start command when the codespace is created with `"postStartCommand"`

 ## Auto-loading an Extension
+The best place to find extensions is the VS Code Marketplace.

 ![Marketplace](screenshots/2022-11-08_00-11-51.png)
-The best place to find extensions is the VSCode Marketplace.

 ![Alt text](screenshots/2022-11-08_00-21-40.png)